Medically reviewed on May 21, 2018

-What is the most important information I should know about Prolensa (bromfenac ophthalmic)
+What is the most important information I should know about Prolensa ophthalmic

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use bromfenac ophthalmic if you are allergic to it.
+You should not use Prolensa if you are allergic to it.

 asthma or sulfite allergy;

 more than one eye surgery in a short period of time.

 Using Prolensa during the last 3 months of pregnancy may harm the unborn baby.

 It is not known whether bromfenac passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Follow all directions on your prescription label.
 Do not use this medication for more than the number of days your doctor has recommended.
 Using an NSAID eye drop too long can increase your risk of serious side effects that may damage your vision.

 Do not use Prolensa while wearing contact lenses.
 This medicine may contain a preservative that can discolor soft contact lenses.
 Wait at least 10 minutes after using this medicine before putting in your contact lenses.